igorkasyanchuk/rails_performance/README.md

 If you, for whatever reason (company policy, devise, ...) need to mount RailsPerformance yourself, feel free to do so by using the following snippet as inspiration.
 You can skip the `mount_at` and `http_basic_authentication_*` configurations then, if you like.
+Under certain constraints (i.e. subdomains) it may be necessary to set `url_options` in the config so that RailsPeformance can generate links correctly.

 ```ruby
 # config/routes.rb